Bourkies/OSRS-Dashboard-ELT/README.md

 ### 2. Create Persistent Directories

 The `data`, `logs`, and `summaries` directories are intentionally excluded from Git.
-You need to create them manually on your server the first time.
+You need to create them manually in the project root on your server the first time.
 This ensures that your data is never accidentally deleted.

 ```bash
 mkdir data